top of page

 Supervision / co-supervision:

-• Alicia Engelmann (PhD candidate)
+• Alicia Engelmann (PhD candidate, University of Bern, started 04/2025)

-• Lara Mercier (MSc thesis project)
+• Lara Mercier (MSc thesis project, ETH Zurich)

-• Alice Ferrini (BSc thesis project)
+• Alice Ferrini (BSc thesis project, ETH Zurich)

-• Ari Hölscher (BSc thesis project)
+• Ari Hölscher (BSc thesis project, ETH Zurich)

 Previous students: